Humphrys genealogy

 Inherits Ballyseedy, 1799:

-Col. Arthur inherited "Ballyseedy" from his cousin in 1799.
-Think this means the old ruined Ballyseedy Castle and estate.
+Col. Arthur inherited Ballyseedy from his cousin Arthur in 1799.
+This is the old abandoned Ballyseedy Castle and estate.
+He did not live there.

 He married 2ndly in 1800 at Wells, Somerset.